PriyaVeerabomma/LearnLab/notes/podcast_agent.md

 ## 🔄 Workflow

 The podcast generation follows this pipeline:
+1. Check semantic cache for similar queries
+2. Return cached podcast if found (includes S3 URL)
+3. If no cache hit:
-1. Document indexing and RAG context retrieval
+   - Document indexing and RAG context retrieval
-2. Topic expansion and outline creation
+   - Topic expansion and outline creation
-3. Script generation with two speakers
+   - Script generation with two speakers
-4. Script refinement and natural language enhancement
+   - Script refinement and language enhancement
-5. Text-to-speech synthesis
+   - Text-to-speech synthesis
+   - S3 storage with organized structure
+   - Cache the generated podcast data

 ## 📊 Visualization